A-312/node-blueconfig/packages/blueconfig/README.md

     - With: `config.set(name, value, true)` (permanent) ;
     - With: `config.set(name, value)` (can be undo with `config.refreshGetters()`).

-This order means that if schema defines parameter to be taken from an environment variable and environment variable is set then you cannot override it with `config.loadFile(file)` or `config.load(json)`.
+This order means that if schema defines parameter to be taken from an environment variable and environment variable is set then you cannot override it with `config.merge(file)` or `config.merge(json)`.

 ```javascript
 process.env.PORT = 8080; // environment variable is set